“Texans Should Have Their Taxes Work for Them!”

 Shehla’s Pledges:

-TEXAS FIRST: No foreign bonds with taxpayer dollars
+Foreign bonds with taxpayer dollars

-FAIRNESS: Unbiased school vouchers & state contracts
+School vouchers & state contracts

-FREEDOM: Texas Sheriffs for Texans—not ICE
+Funding Texas Sheriffs to assist ICE

 Why I’m Running